KnowOneActual/exif-quick-action/README.md

 Photos and documents contain hidden metadata (like GPS location, device information, and creation time) that you might not want to share.
 This tool provides a safe, interactive way to view that data and remove it before sharing a file.

+### **Supported File Types**

+Because this tool uses the powerful ExifTool engine, it can read and write metadata for a vast range of file types.
+This includes, but is not limited to:

+* **Common Image Formats:** JPG, PNG, GIF, TIFF, and PSD
+* **Camera RAW Formats:** CR2, NEF, ARW, DNG, and many more
+* **Video & Audio:** MP4, MOV, MP3, and WAV
+* **Documents:** PDF, and even Microsoft Office and LibreOffice files

+Essentially, if a file is known to contain metadata, ExifTool can likely handle it.
+You can see the complete list of supported file types on the [official ExifTool website](https://exiftool.org/).

 ### What's New?

-We've updated the macOS Quick Action to be more reliable and user-friendly!
+I've updated the macOS Quick Action to be more reliable and user-friendly!
 The new version uses a native AppleScript dialog to display metadata and ask for confirmation, which avoids the old permission issues with the Terminal.
 It's a much smoother experience.

 The original terminal script is still available for users on Linux, Windows, or for those who just prefer the command line.